Sebastian Müller: Career

 Müller played for the youth teams of 1.
 FC Schwalmstadt, SV 06 Alsfeld, TSG Wieseck and 1.
 FC Köln.

 In January 2020, Müller joined 2.
 Bundesliga club Arminia Bielefeld, who were promoted to the Bundesliga at the end of the season.
 He made his professional debut for Arminia Bielefeld in the Bundesliga on 12 December 2020, coming on as a substitute in the 89th minute for Anderson Lucoqui against SC Freiburg.
 The away match finished as a 2–0 loss for Bielefeld.

 On 1 February 2021, the last day of the 2020–21 winter transfer window, Müller moved to 2.
 Bundesliga side VfL Osnabrück on loan until summer 2022.

 On 15 June 2022, Müller moved on a new loan to Hallescher FC in 3.
 Liga.

+In July 2023, Müller left Arminia Bielefeld and joined Regionalliga Bayern club SpVgg Greuther Fürth II on a permanent deal.